 Trump cautions of ‘decisions’ on Russia-Ukraine discussions

-(MENAFN) President Donald Trump has expressed frustration with the slow progress of US-mediated negotiations between Russia and Ukraine, emphasizing that decisions need to be made soon.
-During a press briefing, Trump responded to comments made by US Vice President J.D.
-Vance, who stated that Washington views Russia’s demands to end the conflict as excessive.
-Vance had remarked at the Munich Leaders Meeting that Russia's required concessions for peace were too steep.
-When asked about Vance's statement, Trump acknowledged the possibility, adding that some critical decisions will soon need to be made, though he voiced dissatisfaction with the situation.
+When asked to respond to Vance’s remarks during a White House press briefing, Trump said the assessment might be accurate and acknowledged that the situation was approaching a critical point.
+“Some decisions are going to have to be made,” he said, adding, “I’m not happy about it.”

-Senior officials in the US government have indicated that Washington may eventually scale back its mediation efforts if no significant progress is achieved.
-Secretary of State Marco Rubio stated that if no resolution materializes soon, the president will need to make a decision about whether to continue or move on.
+Top U.S. officials, including Trump and Secretary of State Marco Rubio, have indicated that Washington might withdraw from its mediation efforts if no meaningful progress is achieved soon.
+Rubio told Fox News that continued involvement hinges on whether a viable resolution appears possible.

-Meanwhile, the US is preparing new economic sanctions targeting Russia’s energy and banking sectors to potentially use as leverage in the ongoing talks.
+Meanwhile, the U.S. is reportedly preparing new economic sanctions targeting key sectors of the Russian economy, including energy and banking, to increase pressure during negotiations.

-Russia has reiterated its openness to peace talks but has also outlined specific demands for any potential agreement, including Ukraine’s demilitarization, abandonment of NATO aspirations, neutrality, and recognition of Crimea, Kherson, Zaporozhye, and the Donetsk and Lugansk regions as Russian territory.
-Despite Ukraine’s rejection of Russia's recent ceasefire offer, the Kremlin remains firm on its position and has kept the door open for further dialogue.
+Despite recent escalations, including Ukrainian drone and missile strikes, the Kremlin has reiterated its willingness to engage in peace talks.
+President Vladimir Putin had proposed a 72-hour ceasefire around Russia’s Victory Day, which Ukraine rejected, instead calling for a month-long truce without conditions.

+Kremlin spokesman Dmitry Peskov confirmed that the ceasefire proposal remains valid.
+Russia’s terms for ending the conflict remain unchanged: Ukraine must remain neutral, forgo NATO membership, demilitarize, eliminate “Nazi” influences, and renounce nuclear ambitions.
+Additionally, Moscow demands recognition of Crimea, Kherson, Zaporozhye, Donetsk, and Lugansk as Russian territory.

+When asked to respond to Vance’s remarks during a White House press briefing, Trump said the assessment might be accurate and acknowledged that the situation was approaching a critical point.
+“Some decisions are going to have to be made,” he said, adding, “I’m not happy about it.”

-Senior officials in the US government have indicated that Washington may eventually scale back its mediation efforts if no significant progress is achieved.
-Secretary of State Marco Rubio stated that if no resolution materializes soon, the president will need to make a decision about whether to continue or move on.
+Top U.S. officials, including Trump and Secretary of State Marco Rubio, have indicated that Washington might withdraw from its mediation efforts if no meaningful progress is achieved soon.
+Rubio told Fox News that continued involvement hinges on whether a viable resolution appears possible.

-Meanwhile, the US is preparing new economic sanctions targeting Russia’s energy and banking sectors to potentially use as leverage in the ongoing talks.
+Meanwhile, the U.S. is reportedly preparing new economic sanctions targeting key sectors of the Russian economy, including energy and banking, to increase pressure during negotiations.

-Russia has reiterated its openness to peace talks but has also outlined specific demands for any potential agreement, including Ukraine’s demilitarization, abandonment of NATO aspirations, neutrality, and recognition of Crimea, Kherson, Zaporozhye, and the Donetsk and Lugansk regions as Russian territory.
-Despite Ukraine’s rejection of Russia's recent ceasefire offer, the Kremlin remains firm on its position and has kept the door open for further dialogue.
+Despite recent escalations, including Ukrainian drone and missile strikes, the Kremlin has reiterated its willingness to engage in peace talks.
+President Vladimir Putin had proposed a 72-hour ceasefire around Russia’s Victory Day, which Ukraine rejected, instead calling for a month-long truce without conditions.

+Kremlin spokesman Dmitry Peskov confirmed that the ceasefire proposal remains valid.
+Russia’s terms for ending the conflict remain unchanged: Ukraine must remain neutral, forgo NATO membership, demilitarize, eliminate “Nazi” influences, and renounce nuclear ambitions.
+Additionally, Moscow demands recognition of Crimea, Kherson, Zaporozhye, Donetsk, and Lugansk as Russian territory.

 Legal Disclaimer: